What are tenor banjos?

 Tenor banjos are shorter necked with 17 “short scale” or 19 frets typically played with a plectrum.
-The tenor banjo was popular rhythm instrument in the early 20th-century dance-bands.
-These banjos have 4-Strings and became popular with Irish banjo players in the 1920’s – which is why these banjos are often referred to an Irish tenors.
-We carry one of the internet’s largest collection of tenor banjos.
-We carry the Rocky Top Irish Tenor 17 Fret Open-Back – an excellent tenor banjo for a beginner, but we also have high-end models such as the Deering Sierra 17 Fret Irish Tenor.
-We also carry tenor banjo cases and bags that will keep your tenor banjo from getting damaged.
+The tenor banjo was a popular rhythm instrument in the early 20th-century dance bands.
+These banjos have 4-strings and became popular with Irish banjo players in the 1920’s – which is why these banjos are often referred to an Irish tenor.
+The dance halls in Ireland and New York City were the starting point of the tenor banjo we know today.
+If you are hoping to create these Irish dance hall sounds then the Deering Sierra 17 Fret Irish Tenor is a great choice.
+Tenor banjos are also commonly played in traditional New Orleans jazz.
+The Deering Boston 19-Fret Tenor Banjo is a great choice if going more for the traditional New Orleans jazz style.

 Only 7 lbs, the Little Wonder banjo is a traditional style instrument, with a sweetness and purity of tone that gives both the professional and beginning banjoist a fabulous sounding banjo that is light, fast and easy to play.